citusdata/citus_docs/tutorials/real-time-analytics-tutorial.rst

     SELECT count(*) FROM github_users;

 Now, let's analyze Github push events in our data.
-We will first find the number of distinct commits in push events and then compute the total number of commits by hour.
+We will first find the number of distinct commits in push events and then compute the total number of commits by each minute.

 ::

-    SELECT date_trunc('hour', created_at) AS hour,
+    SELECT date_trunc('minute', created_at) AS minute,
            sum((payload->>'distinct_size')::int) AS num_commits
     FROM github_events
     WHERE event_type = 'PushEvent'
-    GROUP BY hour
+    GROUP BY minute
-    ORDER BY hour;
+    ORDER BY minute;

 We also have a users table.
 We can also easily join the users with events, and find users who created the most repositories.